gracelau1/AeroLoop/README.md

 </p>

-# Repository contains files for running ML Model on Jetson Nano:
+# Repository contains files for deployment on aircraft:
 1. YOLOv8_Training_Colab.ipynb — **Colab notebook** used to train dataset
 2. inference.py -  Script for Nvidia Jetson Nano (4GB) to **run inference** on images captured by Raspberry Pi camera
 3. utils.py: **Helper script** for tiling images (3×3) to improve detection of tiny food bits